motilalmeher/motilalmeher.github.io/index.md

 sub_title: "Lets Build Data Literacy..."
 ---

-Hear I talk about Statistics, Machine Learning and Deep Learning model, MLOps and different bussiness use cases and their solutions.
+**Hear I talk about Statistics, Machine Learning, Deep Learning model, MLOps and different bussiness use cases and their solutions.**